How to develop your training and education facility

 • Do participants need to walk around during the training?

 • How is security of video material guaranteed?
-Storing the videos on an external hard drive is insecure (possibility of theft).
+For example, it's not safe to store videos on an external hard drive, as there is a possibility of theft.
 Storing the videos on a server is more secure.
 Overall, protecting the sensitive video material is of the highest importance.

 • How many rooms are available?
-A single room training facility can be used, but it is more common to equip multiple rooms with video and audio recording tools to allow more students to train at once.
-Alternatively, students may rotate the training, where one group of students observes others through a one way mirror, and switches once the first group’s training has ended.
+You can use a single room training facility, but it is more common to equip multiple rooms with video and audio recording tools to allow more students to train at once.
+Alternatively, students may rotate the training, where one group of students observes the other through a one-way mirror, and switches once the first group’s training has ended.

 Answering these questions is just a first step in setting up an educational training facility, but it is a necessary one.
-As discussed above, video and audio data can be of great use in training, but can also be used in further research.
-For example, comparing multiple training sessions may provide additional insight into training and instruction methods.
+Video and audio data can be of great use in training, but can also be used in further research.
+For example, comparing multiple training sessions may provide additional insights into training and instruction methods.

 Don't miss out on the latest blog posts